sukhajata/devicetwin/readme.md

 A LoRaWAN server such as [chirpstack.io](https://chirpstack.io) may be used to provide an mqtt interface.

+The service checks intermittently for consistency between the desired and reported state of each device.

 A database is required, currently there is support for [Couchbase](./internal/dbclient/nosql) and [PostgreSQL](./internal/dbclient/sql).

 To run on Kubernetes,